This minor essay will give you a better idea of who I am, what I

 accustomed to solving problems by throwing money at them.
 In my own restaurants and in all my varied management

-I have learned how to solve most restaurant problems without the need to make a heavy financial
+restaurant problems without a heavy financial commitment.

 I also understand that after our time together, I will be gone and you will still

 be in your restaurant.
-Therefore, I want to make sure you understand not only what we have done and howto do it, but why it works.
+Therefore, I want to make sure you understand not only what we have done and how to do it, but why it works.
 It is critical that you be able to

 maintain the new results over time without me because I do not want to create a dependent relationship with anyone.